SAP-archive/yaas_java_jersey_wishlist/SETUP.md

 Download and Customize the Source Code
 --------------------------------------

 The source code contains automated tests that ensure that the service works as expected.
 These tests need information about your test project.
-Moreover, you need to provide your application credentials so that the service can authenticate against YaaS.
+Moreover, you need to provide your client credentials so that the service can authenticate against YaaS.

 1. Clone the git repository: